A growing trend: a selection of 7 biophilic interior design studios

 - and non-visual connections with nature

-So, we’ve chosen 7 examples of biophilic interior designs to inspire you, designed by architectural studios (read also Biophilic architecture: 11 projects where nature meets concrete) that focus on biophilic design…
+To answer the question ‘what is biophilic interior design?’, we’ve chosen 7 biophilic interior design examples to inspire you, designed by architectural studios that focus on this topic.

 First up is Vo Trong Nghia Architects, an architectural practice based in Vietnam whose work is often infused with luscious greenery, weathered stone, and an abundance of light.